Homage to Digital Nomads: Hybrid Jobs Are NOT Remote Work or WFH Gigs

 3. Hybrid jobs usually pay less than other types of jobs.
 This is because they involve fewer hours worked and less travel time.

-4. Finally, not everyone can do a hybrid job – you need to be able to commute into an office every day.
+4. Finally, not everyone can do a hybrid job—you need to be able to commute to an office every day…even if you don’t have to be in the office every day.

-Note (from human): for #2 and #3 on the above list, the AI tool doesn’t cite sources, so I need to investigate more…like if some hybrid jobs offer more flexible schedules than remote/WFH?
+Note (from human): The AI tool doesn’t cite sources for #2 and #3 on the above list, so I must investigate whether some hybrid jobs offer more flexible schedules than remote/WFH jobs.
+Remote work also requires a different form of collaboration.

 Don’t Confuse Hybrid with Remote Work or WFH Styles.